315-252-4171 ext. 4

 Field Days Helpful Hints

-Winners are being awarded bluebird houses and/or certificates for 10 Balsam Fir Transplants (to be picked up at the Soil and Water Conservation District at the time of our tree sale, May 9, 2025).
+Winners are being awarded bluebird houses and/or certificates for 10 White Spruce Seedlings (to be picked up at the Soil and Water Conservation District at the time of our tree sale, May 8, 2026).

 Congratulations to all our winners!